ThomasHEaton/UIEX/README.md

 # Key Features

-* Reduce boilerplate code in every class when working with UXML and USS by leveraging c# attributes
+* Reduce boilerplate code when working with UIElementts
-* Provide a better framework for input handleing without the hassel of writing custom manipulators
+* Provide a clean framework for input handleing without writing custom manipulators
 * Provide a set of base classes which remove alot of general editor scripting boilerplate
-* Act as a library of missing controls from the built in set of controls - TexturePreview, PathPicker, etc
+* Act as a library of missing controls from the built in set of controls

-#### NOTE: This is a library for coders to help them make unity UI's easier when using UIElements, if you are looking for something a little more friendly i suggest you check out [Odin](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041)
+#### NOTE: This is a library for coders to help them make unity UI's easier and faster when using UIElements, if you are looking for something a little more friendly i suggest you check out [Odin](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041)

 <h2 align="center">
 	If this library helps you out consider